 This way you can practice a few Dutch work phrases and many other dutch phrases and impress all of your colleagues – check it out!

-Have you been practising speaking Dutch at work?
+Have you been practicing speaking Dutch at work?
 Let us know in the comments.